Transitions Physiotherapy Perth

 Education may cover information about your presenting problem, and how to manage problems such as fatigue or pain issues.

 Exercises can be developed to improve muscle strength, control and flexibility; for general fitness; to improve balance and coordination; or to improve walking.
-Exercise may be completed under the full supervision of the physiotherapist or provided as a home exercise program, or a combination of both.
+Exercise may be completed under the full supervision of the physiotherapist in your home or at our Hillarys-based therapy room (including Pilates reformer) or provided as customised home exercise program, or a combination of both.

 Functional retraining involves practice of a task, or part practice of a task to improve your ability to complete that functional task such as getting out of bed, walking or running.